Skip to content

 Causes of Work-Related Stress

-These are some of the most common causes of work-related stress:
+Here are some of the other common causes of work-related stress:

 It’s important to consider that not everyone will feel stressed by the above causes.
 Everyone copes with stress and pressure differently.
 And different factors such as your age, experience and ability can also affect this.
-It can also make a difference in how resilient you are to dealing with stressful situations, and if you have any other pressures at the time.
+It can also make a difference in how resilient you are in dealing with stressful situations and if you have any other pressures.

 Work-Related Stress Symptoms

-As an employer, it’s important to look out for any signs of stress amongst your employees.
-Here
+As an employer, looking for any signs of stress among your employees is important, such as:

 As a UK employee, you may be entitled to sick pay when you’re unable to work due to illness, including work-related stress.
 To make this process as easy as possible, we recommend telling your employer as soon as you know you will not be able to attend work.